alisherseitkadyr/frappuccino/README.md

 API Endpoints
 Orders API
--POST /orders: Create a new order.
+- POST /orders: Create a new order.

--GET /orders: Retrieve all orders.
+- GET /orders: Retrieve all orders.

--GET /orders/{id}: Retrieve a specific order by ID.
+- GET /orders/{id}: Retrieve a specific order by ID.

--PUT /orders/{id}: Update an existing order.
+- PUT /orders/{id}: Update an existing order.

--DELETE /orders/{id}: Delete an order.
+- DELETE /orders/{id}: Delete an order.

--POST /orders/{id}/close: Close an order.
+- POST /orders/{id}/close: Close an order.

 Example Request to Create an Order